 \subsection{FD in birth--death trees with extinction at the present}

 In the previous section we considered FD on a given tree under a stochastic model of feature gain and loss.
-In this section we allow the tree to be random (a birth-death tree) and subject to the FOB model at the leaves.
-Thus we have the following three-layer stochastic process: \begin{itemize} \item A birth--death tree $\T_t$ with parameters $\lambda,\mu$ grown for time $t$ from time 0; \item A feature evolution model operating on the edges of $\T_t$ with gain and loss parameters $r, \nu$ (as in Section~\ref{stocsec}); \item A FOB model operating at the tips of $\T_t$ with survival probability $s$. \end{itemize}
+In this section we allow the tree to be random (a birth-death tree) and subject to the FOB model operating on the leaves at the present.
+Thus we have the following three-layer stochastic process: \begin{itemize} \item A birth--death tree $\T_t$ with parameters $\lambda,\mu$ grown for time $t$ from time 0; \item A feature evolution model operating on the edges of $\T_t$ with gain and loss parameters $r, \nu$ (as in Section~\ref{stocsec}); \item A FOB model operating at time $t$ on the tips of $\T_t$, with survival probability $s$. \end{itemize}

-In this section, we are interested in the determining the proportion of features at the tips of the tree that survive the FOB model.
-First, observe that the number of species at time $t$ in $\T_t^s$ that have a copy of a particular feature that arose at some fixed time $t_0 \in (0, t)$ in $\T_t$ is described exactly by the birth--death process $X_{t-t_0}$ with parameters $\lambda$ and $\theta = \mu+\nu$ and survival probability $s$ at the present.
-It follows that as $t$ becomes large, it becomes increasingly certain that none of the species at time $t$ in $\T_t$ will contain a given feature $f$ present at $t_0$ if $\lambda \leq \mu+\nu$, whereas if $\lambda> \mu+\nu$, there is a positive limiting probability that $f$ will be present in the extant leaves of the $\T_t$ (even after pruning under the FOB model).
+In this setting, we are interested in determining the proportion of features at the tips of the tree that survive the FOB model.

 Next, we recall a standard result from birth--death theory.
-Consider a linear birth--death process, with birth rate $\lambda$, death rate $\theta$, starting from a single individual at time $0$.
+Consider a linear birth--death process $X_t$, with birth rate $\lambda$, death rate $\theta$, starting from a single individual at time $0$.
 At time $t$, sample the individuals present independently with sampling probability $s>0$, and let $X_t$ ($ t\geq0$) denote the number of these sampled individuals, and let $R_t^s(\lambda,\theta)= \PP(X_t>0).$ In this case: